unibe-geodata-modelling/2018-volcanic-ash-plume/README.md

 ---

-## Known Limitations // Bugs of our Model
+## Model Shortcomings and Outlook

 We are fully aware that our model has several limitations and issues which are not solved yet.
 They shall be discussed in this section.

 ### Dynamics related limitations

-s
+Limitations related to the model dynamics consists of

 ---